barsanuphe/librarian/README.md

     and sync with a Kindle Paperwhite.
     It can also run queries using all metadata, and add and remove tags which can be converted to Kindle collections with LibrarianSync.
-    There is experimental support to write metadata, and to server ebooks over http to LibrarianSync on a Kindle.
+    There is experimental support to write metadata, and to serve ebooks over http to LibrarianSync on a Kindle.
     It is in early stages.
 See disclaimer below.